API Use Cases & Yext | Yext Hitchhikers Platform

 2. Family Practice uses Read/Write API to maintain Job Entity Information

-Galaxy Family Practice utilizes Job Entities in the Knowledge Graph to power Job Listings on their Search experience.
+Galaxy Family Practice utilizes Job Entities in the platform to power Job Listings on their Search experience.
 Jobs at Galaxy are constantly getting filled and re-opened, so the listing status changes all the time.
 This information should ideally be updated on a weekly basis, but there are too many job listings and not enough internal resources at Galaxy for this to be done manually.
 The only way to ensure the job information is up to date is with an API integration!

 3. Alien Telecom uses Read API to pull Yext Information into POS (Point of Sale) System

-Alien Telecom uses the Yext Knowledge Graph as their internal source of truth when it comes to location information for their 200 stores.
+Alien Telecom uses Yext Content as their internal source of truth when it comes to location information for their 200 stores.
 This information is highly valuable for other internal systems that Alien Telecom uses, such as ShopKeep, which is their Point of Sale (POS) system.
 ShopKeep is responsible for printing a store-specific code on all receipts.
 As such, they have built a read API integration to pull Location information into their other internal systems (including ShopKeep).

 4. Quick-Service Restaurant uses the Content Delivery API to power mobile application